isc-projects/kea/doc/guide/classify.rst

 .. _classification-using-vendor:

-Builtin Client Classes
+Built-in Client Classes
 ======================

-Some classes are builtin, so they do not need to be defined.
+Some classes are built-in, so they do not need to be defined.
 The main example uses Vendor Class information: the server checks whether an incoming DHCPv4 packet includes the vendor class identifier option (60) or an incoming DHCPv6 packet includes the vendor class option (16).
 If